Stanley Park: Early uses of park land

 The peninsula was surveyed and made a military reserve in an 1863 survey completed by the Royal Engineers.
 Despite the houses and cabins on the land, it was again considered a strategic point in case Americans attempted an invasion and launched an attack on New Westminster (then the colonial capital) via Burrard Inlet.

 In 1865, Edward Stamp decided that Brockton Point would be an ideal site for a lumber mill.
 He cleared close to 100 acre with the permission of colonial officials, but the site proved too impractical and he moved his operation east, eventually becoming Hastings Mill.
 The land cleared by Stamp later became the Brockton sports fields.

 The future park was selectively logged by six different companies between the 1860s and 1880s, but its military status saved the land from further development.
-Most of today's trails in Stanley Park got their start from the old skid roads.
+Most of today's trails in Stanley Park got their start as old skid roads.

 Near the end of the 1800s, the city's principal reservoir was built in the area south of Prospect Point that is now a playing field and picnic area.
 Despite the reservoir's demolition in 1948, there is still a Reservoir Trail at that location.

 From the 1860s to 1880s, settlers in Burrard Inlet used Brockton Point, Anderson Point, and nearby Deadman Island as burial grounds.
 This practice stopped when the Mountain View Cemetery opened in 1887.
 Deadman Island had already had a long history as a burial site.
 In 1865, unsuspecting newcomer John Morton found old cedar boxes in the trees.
-They turned out to be coffins that had been placed there to keep the remains of important indigenous persons out of reach of wild animals.
+They turned out to be coffins that had been placed there to keep the remains of important Indigenous persons out of reach of wild animals.

 Leasing the land

-In 1886, as its first order of business, Vancouver's City Council voted to petition the dominion government to lease the military reserve for use as a park.
+In 1886, as its first order of business, Vancouver City Council voted to petition the British government to lease the military reserve for use as a park.
 To manage their new acquisition, city council appointed a six-person park committee, which in 1890 was replaced with an elected body, the Vancouver Park Board.

 In 1908, 20 years after the first lease, the federal government renewed the lease for 99 more years.

-In 2006, a letter from Parks Canada stated that "the Stanley Park lease is perpetually renewable and no action is required by the Park Board in relation to the renewal."
+In 2006, a letter from Parks Canada stated that "the Stanley Park lease is perpetually renewable and no action is required by the Park Board in relation to the renewal".